 In acanthosis nigricans, the skin becomes thick and velvety.
-Depending on the person’s skin tone, it may become darker, too.
+It may appear gray, brown, or black.
+Common areas include the armpits, neck, under the breast, and more.
 It is often a sign of an underlying condition, such as insulin resistance.

 Treatment usually involves addressing the underlying disorder, although some cosmetic and topical approaches may help improve symptoms.

 In this article, we discuss treatment options for acanthosis nigricans, as well as the symptoms, causes, and links with other conditions.

 There is no specific treatment for acanthosis nigricans.

 While some cosmetic treatments may help, the most effective approach is to treat any underlying disorder.
 Addressing an underlying condition may cause symptoms to fade in time.

 To reduce the appearance of acanthosis nigricans, some people try topical or cosmetic treatments.

 Examples of topical creams and ointments are:

 - ammonium lactate, which people may use with a topical retinoid